linusfessler/alarm-tile/README.md

 [![License](https://img.shields.io/github/license/linusfessler/alarm-tiles)](https://img.shields.io/github/license/linusfessler/alarm-tiles)

-Alarm Tiles is an Android app that provides quick settings tiles (sleep timer, alarm, alarm timer, stopwatch) that allow the user to effortlessly enable an alarm or sleep timer or use a stopwatch without leaving the context of their current app.
+Alarm Tiles is an Android app that provides quick settings tiles (sleep timer, alarm, alarm timer, stopwatch) that allow the user to effortlessly set an alarm, enable a sleep timer, or use a stopwatch without leaving the context of their current app.

 ## Main technologies and libraries
 * [Kotlin](https://kotlinlang.org)